learn-co-curriculum/swift-functions/README.md

 ### Functions With Many Parameters

 Functions which take more than two parameters follow this same syntax.
-To show an example, let's write new function that also tells the students how long in minutes the speaker will talk.
-We'll need to define our function with a third parameter that takes an integer:
+To show an example, let's write a new function that also tells the students how long in minutes the speaker will talk.
+We'll need to define our function with a third parameter `minutes` that takes an integer:

 ```swift
 func heyListenGroup(group: String, speaker: String, minutes: Int) -> String {
     return "Heyyy, \(group)!"
 Come listen to \(speaker) give a talk for \(minutes) minutes."
 }
 ```
-We can then call our method in a similar way, passing in a value of the correct type for each parameter:
+We can then call our function in a similar way, passing in a value of the correct type for each parameter:

 ```swift
 let listenToOrta = heyListenGroup("everyone", speaker: "Orta", minutes: 60)
 ```
 The instance `listenToOrta` will hold the value `"Heyyy, everyone!"
 Come listen to Orta give a talk for 60 minutes."`.

-Did you notice that we wrote completely separate function with the same base name `heyListenGroup`?
+Did you notice that we wrote a completely separate function with the same base name `heyListenGroup` and yet the compiler never complained?
 The compiler differentiates it by the parameters it takes.
 Objective-C developers will find this familiar because the names of the parameters are seen as part of the function's name.

 ![](https://curriculum-content.s3.amazonaws.com/swift/swift-functions/autocomplete_functions_distinguished_by_parameters.png
 )